 Only US Citizens

 PCHlotto gets a serious thumbs down!
-Even though it is free, you might not have the time to play their games working your way through all the emails you receive.
+Even though it is free, you might not have the time to play their games while working your way through all the emails you receive.